 - 1. Welding procedure qualification tests Welding procedure qualification tests specified in 1404.
 1 of the Rules are to comply with Pt 2, Ch 2, Sec 4 of the Guidance. - 2.
 Welding joints of hydraulic pipes belong to Class I and passed through the spaces other than engine room, cargo pump room, steering gear room and accommodation space may be applied with the requirements for pipes belong to Class II specified in 1404.
 2 of the Rules. - 3.
 RST 422, 423 or 424 used for design temperature 550 °C and over, and belong to Grade 4 of steel pipes for pressure piping, specified in Pt 2, Ch 1 of the Rules and over are to be carried out hydrostatic test by 2 times the design pressure.
-However, the test pressure P_h is not required to be more than the value calculated by the following formula.
+However, the test pressure $P_b$ is not required to be more than the value calculated by the following formula.
 And in case where a bent of pipes, tee, etc. have a risk of excessive stress at the test, the test pressure may be reduced to 1.5 times the design pressure.

-$$P_h = \frac{378t}{D-t} \quad (\text{MPa})$$
+$$P_h = \frac{378t}{D-t} \quad (MPa)$$

-- D: Outside diameter of pipe (mm) - t : Thickness of pipe (mm) - 4.
-When water residue by the hydraulic test completion of shipboard installation of piping systems may not be desirable, the hydraulic test may be omitted in case where adequate non-destructive tests are carried out on welded joints with results free from defects. - 5.
+D: Outside diameter of pipe (mm)

+t: Thickness of pipe (mm)

+- 4. When water residue by the hydraulic test completion of shipboard installation of piping systems may not be desirable, the hydraulic test may be omitted in case where adequate non-destructive tests are carried out on welded joints with results free from defects. - 5.
 In application to 1404.
 3. (6) of the Rules, the term "at the discretion of the Society depending on the application" means the following requirements, etc. - (1) As piping systems without welding processing, hydrostatic test of piping systems except that conveying toxic media or services where fatigue, severe erosion or crevice corrosion, etc is expected to occur may be waived.

 1405.
-Tests of piping system on board [See Rule]
+Tests of piping system on board (2024) [See Rule]

 - 1. In application to 1405.
 1. (2) of the Rules, "tests by hydrostatic pressure" are to be in accordance with the following. - (1) In principle, tests by hydrostatic pressure are to be carried out hydrostatic tests using liquid such as water, etc. - (2) In general, airtight tests instead of hydrostatic test are not permitted.
-Where it is impracticable to carry out the required hydrostatic test, airtight tests may be considered. - (3) In such case, the procedure for carrying out the airtight test, having regard to safety of personnel, is to be submitted to the Surveyor. ψ
+Where it is impracticable to carry out the required hydrostatic test(such as water sensitive systems, etc.), airtight tests may be considered.
+In certain circumstances, a combined hydrostatic-pneumatic strength test may also be applied, where the system is partially filled with water and the free space above is pressurized with a test gas (typically air or nitrogen).
+When pneumatic tests cannot be avoided, the safety precautions in IACS Rec.
+140, Part F, are to be observed. - (3) In such case, the procedure for carrying out the airtight test, having regard to safety of personnel, is to be submitted to the Surveyor. $\downarrow$